ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 When the action is a communication establishment attempt with an Attester, there is only a limited set of actions which a Relying Party might take.
 These actions include:

-* Allow or deny information exchange with the Attester  (i.e., connectivity).
+* Allow or deny information exchange with the Attester.
 When there is a deny, reasons should be returned to the Attester.
-* Connect the Attester to a specific context within a Relying Party (e.g., a TEE, or Virtual Routing Function (VRF).)
+* Establish a transport connection between an Attester and a specific context within a Relying Party (e.g., a TEE, or Virtual Routing Function (VRF).)
-* Apply policies on the connection to or from the Attester (e.g., rate limits).
+* Apply policies on this connection (e.g., rate limits).

 There are three categories of information which must be conveyed to the Relying Party (which also is integrated with a Verifier) before it determines which of these actions to take.